linibensonjr/webgis-playground/README.md

 # webgis-playground

-This is a repo for playing around with web gis platform
+This is a repo for playing around with web gis technology

 [Leaflet](https://leafletjs.com) - an open-source JavaScript library for mobile-friendly interactive maps